overshard/timestrap/docs/index.rst

 Timestrap
 =========

-Time tracking and invoicing you can host anywhere.
+Time tracking you can host anywhere.
 Full export support in multiple formats and easily extensible.

 .. image:: ../screenshot.png